-Obsessive-compulsive disorder (OCD) features a pattern of unwanted thoughts and fears (obsessions) that lead you to do repetitive behaviors (compulsions).
-These obsessions and compulsions interfere with daily activities and cause significant distress.
+Obsessive-compulsive disorder (OCD) features a pattern of unwanted thoughts and fears known as obsessions.
+These obsessions lead you to do repetitive behaviors, also called compulsions.
+These obsessions and compulsions get in the way of daily activities and cause a lot of distress.

-OCD often centers around certain themes — for example, an excessive fear of getting contaminated by germs.
-To ease your contamination fears, you may compulsively wash your hands until they're sore and chapped.
+OCD often centers around certain themes, such as being overly fearful of getting contaminated by germs.
+To ease contamination fears, you may wash your hands over and over again until they're sore and chapped.

 Obsessive-compulsive disorder usually includes both obsessions and compulsions.
 But it's also possible to have only obsession symptoms or only compulsion symptoms.
-You may or may not realize that your obsessions and compulsions are excessive or unreasonable, but they take up a great deal of time and interfere with your daily routine and social, school or work functioning.
+You may or may not know that your obsessions and compulsions are beyond reason.
+But they take up a great deal of time, reduce your quality of life, and get in the way of your daily routines and responsibilities.

-Obsessions often have themes to them, such as:
+Obsessions often have themes, such as:

-Examples of obsession signs and symptoms include:
+Examples of obsession symptoms include:

-OCD compulsions are repetitive behaviors that you feel driven to perform.
+OCD compulsions are repetitive behaviors that you feel driven to do.
 These repetitive behaviors or mental acts are meant to reduce anxiety related to your obsessions or prevent something bad from happening.
-However, engaging in the compulsions brings no pleasure and may offer only a temporary relief from anxiety.
+But taking part in the compulsions brings no pleasure and may offer only limited relief from anxiety.

-Examples of compulsion signs and symptoms include:
+Examples of compulsion symptoms include:

 OCD usually begins in the teen or young adult years, but it can start in childhood.
-Symptoms usually begin gradually and tend to vary in severity throughout life.
-The types of obsessions and compulsions you experience can also change over time.
-Symptoms generally worsen when you experience greater stress.
-OCD, usually considered a lifelong disorder, can have mild to moderate symptoms or be so severe and time-consuming that it becomes disabling.
+Symptoms usually begin over time and tend to vary in how serious they are throughout life.
+The types of obsessions and compulsions you have also can change over time.
+Symptoms generally get worse when you are under greater stress, including times of transition and change.
+OCD, usually thought to be a lifelong disorder, can have mild to moderate symptoms or be so severe and time-consuming that it becomes disabling.

 The cause of obsessive-compulsive disorder isn't fully understood.
 Main theories include:

-Factors that may increase the risk of developing or triggering obsessive-compulsive disorder include:
+Factors that may raise the risk of causing obsessive-compulsive disorder include:

 Steps to help diagnose obsessive-compulsive disorder may include:

-It's sometimes difficult to diagnose OCD because symptoms can be similar to those of obsessive-compulsive personality disorder, anxiety disorders, depression, schizophrenia or other mental health disorders.
-And it's possible to have both OCD and another mental health disorder.
-Work with your doctor so that you can get the appropriate diagnosis and treatment.
+It's sometimes hard to diagnose OCD because symptoms can be like those of obsessive-compulsive personality disorder, anxiety disorders, depression, schizophrenia or other mental health disorders.
+And it's possible to have OCD and another mental health disorder.
+Work with your doctor so that you can get the right diagnosis and treatment.

-Obsessive-compulsive disorder treatment may not result in a cure, but it can help bring symptoms under control so that they don't rule your daily life.
-Depending on the severity of OCD, some people may need long-term, ongoing or more intensive treatment.
+Obsessive-compulsive disorder treatment may not result in a cure.
+But it can help bring symptoms under control so that they don't rule your daily life.
+Depending on how serious your OCD is, you may need long-term, ongoing or more-intensive treatment.

 Cognitive behavioral therapy (CBT), a type of psychotherapy, is effective for many people with OCD.
-Exposure and response prevention (ERP), a component of CBT therapy, involves gradually exposing you to a feared object or obsession, such as dirt, and having you learn ways to resist the urge to do your compulsive rituals.
+Exposure and response prevention (ERP), a part of CBT therapy, involves exposing you over time to a feared object or obsession, such as dirt.
+Then you learn ways not to do your compulsive rituals.
 ERP takes effort and practice, but you may enjoy a better quality of life once you learn to manage your obsessions and compulsions.

-Antidepressants approved by the U.S. Food and Drug Administration (FDA) to treat OCD include:
+Antidepressants approved by the Food and Drug Administration (FDA) to treat OCD include:

-Sometimes, psychotherapy and medications aren't effective enough to control OCD symptoms.
-In treatment-resistant cases, other options may be offered:
+Sometimes, psychotherapy and medicines can't control OCD symptoms.
+In cases that don't respond to treatment, other options may be offered:

-Talk with your doctor to make sure you understand all the pros and cons and possible health risks.
+If you're thinking about DBS or TMS, talk with your doctor to make sure you understand all the pros and cons and possible health risks.

 Coping with obsessive-compulsive disorder can be challenging.
-Medications can have unwanted side effects, and you may feel embarrassed or angry about having a condition that requires long-term treatment.
+Medicines can have unwanted side effects, and you may feel embarrassed or angry about having a condition that requires long-term treatment.

 To prepare for your appointment, think about your needs and goals for treatment.
 Make a list of: